rcquan/binf-project/letter_of_intent.md

 ## Methods

-### Feature Selection

-Process for feature selection has not yet been decided.
-However, since our model is intended to predict onset of sepsis, we will restrict features to vitals collected within a specified time frame of admission to the ICU.

 ### Analysis

 As this is a supervised classification problem that requires some clinical interpretability, we have elected to use the following models to predict the onset of sepsis within the ICU: